 The Finnish system of local authority management is characterised by division into political and professional management.

 Local authorities can organise municipal administration relatively freely.
 Each municipality must have a municipal council, a local executive and an auditing committee for auditing municipal administration and finance.
 Local authorities may set up also other decision-making bodies, for example a school management board, an equality commission and a personnel sub-committee.

 The most senior position in a municipality is either that of chief executive or mayor.
 Whereas the chief executive is a local government officer and not a member of the local council, the mayor is chosen from among local councillors.
 Most Finnish municipalities have a chief executive.
-At present, two municipalities, the city of Tampere and its neighbouring municipality of Pirkkala, are led by a mayor; in addition, the city of Helsinki and the municipality of Tuusula have made a decision to adopt the mayor model.
+The city of Tampere and its neighbouring municipality of Pirkkala adopted the mayor model already in 2007 and 2009 respectively.
+The city of Helsinki decided to change from a chief executive to a mayor in 2017.
+Two other, smaller municipalities (Tuusula and Kärkölä) are led by a mayor and many other are considering the matter.
 When the Finnish Local Government Act was reformed in 2015, a decision was made still not to permit a direct election of a mayor by local residents.

 The municipal council expresses the will of the residents.
 It is responsible for the municipality’s activities and finances and exercises the municipality’s power of decision.
 The council has a strategic leadership role in determining the municipality’s long-term objectives and goals.

 The local executive is responsible for the municipality’s administration and financial management.
 It prepares and implements the municipal council’s decisions and oversees their legality.
 The local executive’s responsibilities are more practical than those of the municipal council.
 In Finland, local executives enjoy a high administrative status.
 A local executive’s or a city executive’s chairperson and deputy chairpersons may serve full-time or part-time.